jmcvetta/jfu/README.md

+#  jqupload

-# Go language backend for the jQuery [File Upload plugin](http://blueimp.github.com/jQuery-File-Upload/).
+Go language backend for the jQuery [File Upload plugin](http://blueimp.github.com/jQuery-File-Upload/).

 Derived from the Go GAE server example included with the plugin.